ProgramMoh/ProgramMoh/README.md

 <a href="https://www.linkedin.com/in/mgmelnaggar/" title="LinkedIn"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/></a>
 </p>

+---

+## 👤 About Me

+[cite_start]I'm a New Grad Software Engineer from the University of Calgary with a passion for building scalable, data-focused platforms and predictive analytics solutions[cite: 4, 9]. [cite_start]I have a strong foundation in backend development, data engineering, and cloud architectures, with hands-on experience in building real-time telemetry systems[cite: 4, 5].

+* [cite_start]🌱 I’m currently developing an **ML Quant Finance web application** [cite: 6] [cite_start]and pursuing my **AWS Solutions Architect** & **AI Practitioner** certifications[cite: 7].
+* 🎯 I'm actively seeking new grad roles in Data Science, Control Systems, and Full-Stack Development.
+* 💬 Ask me about Python, data pipelines, real-time telemetry, or embedded systems!

+---

 ## 🛠️ My Tech Stack

 Here are some of the technologies, tools, and languages I've worked with: